Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 ## Closing resources with `finally`

-Cancellable suspending functions throw [CancellationException] on cancellation which can be handled in the usual way.
-For example, `try {...} finally {...}` expression and Kotlin `use` function execute their finalization actions normally when a coroutine is cancelled:
+Cancellable suspending functions throw [CancellationException] on cancellation, which can be handled in the usual way.
+For example, the `try {...} finally {...}` expression and Kotlin's `use` function execute their finalization actions normally when a coroutine is cancelled:

 ```kotlin